 We emphasise the importance of starting our courses on time.
 As such, we kindly request that you refrain from arriving earlier than the designated starting time, which is typically 10 AM.
 The time prior to the course commencement is dedicated to meticulous preparation, akin to the final moments before hosting a dinner party, where the atmosphere is abuzz with activity.

 If, for unavoidable reasons, you find that you will arrive early, we kindly request that you notify us at least two days in advance.

-Courses conclude at 6 PM, and we suggest arranging for taxis at 6:15 PM, allowing a slight buffer should the session run a bit longer.
+Courses usually conclude at 6 PM and we suggest arranging for taxis at 6:15 PM for example, allowing a slight buffer should the session run a bit longer.

 Please bear in mind that it typically takes around 20 minutes to reach the Northampton train station from our location.

 Do I really need a Sourdough School Book?

 Absolutely, bringing a copy of "The Sourdough School" book with you on your retreat will significantly enhance your learning experience, as we use it as a primary reference throughout our courses.

 Why don't we include the books in the course fee?

 Arranging book distribution has proven complex, as many of our students already have a copy.
 Interestingly, the cost on Amazon is often lower than what we can obtain from the publisher.
 Therefore, we encourage students to bring their own copies or notify us if they wish to purchase one on-site.

 Please note that becoming familiar with the stages of making sourdough, as detailed in the book, will allow you to gain much more from the course.
 If you prefer not to purchase a copy, you are welcome to borrow one from the school and use my online teaching notes when you get home.